wowi42/wowi.io/content/blog/Hiring-test-for-devops.md

 >While the developers are writing code, you want to allow them to deploy code themselves.
 They should be able to deploy the blog app remotely using a simple command.

 Let's start with the bad part: a developer should NEVER release himself.
-Sysadmin and devops are supposed to provide him the infrastructure as a commodity, but he should only initiate the process of release.
+Sysadmin and devops are supposed to provide him/her the infrastructure as a commodity, but he should only initiate the process of release.
 This process should include testing, packaging, then deployment, and confirmation of working deployment.

 >Here are the specs you want:
 >- OS: Ubuntu Server 14.04 64-bit